igorvieira/igorprvieira/src/content/blog/2023-04-01-vite-setup-styled-components.md

 };
 ```

-No nosso Counter component iremos fazer outras novas mudanças
+In our Counter component we'll make some new changes

 styles.tsx: